U.S. jobs report may help Obama in tight election race

 U.S. employers added 171,000 people to their payrolls last month, significantly higher that the 125,000 figure analysts had expected.

-The jobless rate edged up a tenth of a point to 7.9 percent, due to workers surging back into the labour force.
+The jobless rate edged up a tenth of a point to 7.9 percent, due to workers surging back into the labor force.

-Friday's Labour Department report was more modest than last month's stunning figure that pushed the unemployment rate down to 7.8 percent from 8.1 percent, the lowest since 2009.
+Friday's Labor Department report was more modest than last month's stunning figure that pushed the unemployment rate down to 7.8 percent from 8.1 percent, the lowest since 2009.

 This time around, the figure was neither so good nor all that bad, giving Republicans little to work with, although they did stick with the message that this is not what a real recovery looks like.